michael/ken-browser/README.md

 # Ken

 Ken is a visual browsing interface for exploring resources of different kinds.
-Let's suppose our first usecase will be browsing student projects in a visual manner.
+Here's how it looks like when a collection of NYTimes articles is visualized.

 ![](http://f.cl.ly/items/1R3P0C3V2R0k3b1l3L00/ken.png)